sundyCoder/VLAResearch/survey.md

 ## 2. Vision-Language-Model
 Input the image observation of robots to large-vision model and the human prompt to vision luange model, finally genration the code that contains the tasks execution functions.

-Please see the below typical research article named ReKep:
+Please see the below typical research article named [ReKep](https://arxiv.org/abs/2409.01652) that proposed by FeiFei Li team.
 ![alt text](images/ReKep.png)